mdmoniger/NREL-TSDC/README.md

 ![](images/features.png)

 ## EDA:
 There are thirty different transportation modes (plus two 'unknown' categories), of which fifteen indicate public transit.
-These were converted into binary categories with '1' indicating public transit.
+These were binarized with '1' indicating public transit and '0' indicating other modes of travel.

 ![](images/modes.png)

-In nearly 24% of the records, transportation mode is missing; as these records are not useful for modeling, they were dropped.
+In nearly 24% of the records, mode of transportation is missing.
+Ideally, I would impute the data in this column using indicative features; however, the overlap of missing data between columns makes this impractical.
+As such, these records are not useful for modeling, and they were dropped.

 ![](images/perc_missing.png)